Charing Cross: Location and etymology

 The name of the lost hamlet, Charing, is derived from the Old English word ċierring, a river bend, in this case, referring to a bend in the Thames.
-A debunked folk etymology claimed the name is a corruption of chère reine ("dear queen" in French), but the name pre-dates Queen Eleanor's death by at least a hundred years.
+A debunked folk etymology claimed the name is a corruption of chère reine ("dear queen" in French), in reference to Queen Eleanor of Castile, but the name pre-dates Eleanor's death by at least a hundred years.

 The suffix "Cross" refers to the Eleanor cross made during 1291-94 by order of King Edward I as a memorial to his wife, Eleanor of Castile.
 This place latter comprised little more than wayside cottages serving the Royal Mews in the northern area of Trafalgar Square, and built specifically for the Palace of Whitehall (much of the east side of Whitehall).
 A variant from the hazy Middle English orthography of the late fourteenth century is Cherryngescrouche.

 The stone cross was the work of the medieval sculptor, Alexander of Abingdon.
 It was destroyed in 1647 on the orders of the purely Parliamentarian phase of the Long Parliament or Oliver Cromwell himself in the Civil War.
 A 70 ft-high stone sculpture in front of Charing Cross railway station, erected in 1865, is a reimagining of the medieval cross, on a larger scale, more ornate, and not on the original site.
 It was designed by the architect E. M. Barry and carved by Thomas Earp of Lambeth out of Portland stone, Mansfield stone (a fine sandstone) and Aberdeen granite; and it stands 222 yards (203 metres) to the north-east of the original cross, focal to the station forecourt, facing the Strand.

 Since 1675 the site of the cross has been occupied by a statue of Charles I, the king beheaded during the Cromwellian era, mounted on a horse.
 The site is recognised by modern convention as the centre of London for determining distances (whether geodesically or by road network) in preference to other measurement points (such as St Paul's Cathedral which remains the root of the English and Welsh part of the Great Britain road numbering scheme).
 Charing Cross is marked on modern maps as a road junction, and was used in street numbering for the section of Whitehall between Great Scotland Yard and Trafalgar Square.
 Since 1 January 1931 this segment has more logically and officially become the northern end of Whitehall.